 Monday through Friday from 9 am to 6 pm.
 Facility rentals are available outside of normal business hours.
 Closed on City Observed Holidays.

 We receive countless inquiries regarding park usage and pavilion reservations.
-Our goal is to encourage everyone to keep us informed of intended park usage in order to alleviate conflicts by completing a park request form adding your event to our calendar.
+Our goal is to encourage everyone to keep us informed of intended park usage in order to alleviate conflicts by completing a park request form (PDF, 784KB)adding your event to our calendar.
 Please note: All groups planning events do not always contact us, as our parks and pavilions are public facilities and are used on a first-come, first-served basis and a conflict can still occur.

 Inflatable Device (Water Inflatables are NOT allowed): Insurance is required from the inflatable rental company with the City of Gainesville listed as the “additional insured,” in the minimum amount of $1,000,000.
 The date and park location of your event must be present on the proof of insurance in order for it to be valid.